You can stop guessing about what works in fundraising and what doesn’t

 Don’t waste time “raising awareness”

 When you fundraise you tell people about your cause, you make them care about it, and they give you money as a result.
 And you know what, you raise money and awareness too.
 It’s amazing, isn’t it?
-Tobin Aldrich, who, among other achievements, led World Wildlife Fund UK to new fundraising heights, wrote in his blog: “One of those counter-intuitive things about fundraising is that people don’t actually have to have heard about your charity before [they’ll] respond to a fundraising ask.
+Tobin Aldrich, who, among other achievements, led World Wildlife Fund UK to new fundraising heights, wrote in his blog: “One of those counter-intuitive things about what works in fundraising is that people don’t actually have to have heard about your charity before [they’ll] respond to a fundraising ask.
 I’ve lost count of the times I’ve been told by smart, senior people with a marketing background in some famous company that the first thing <insert name of non-profit here> must do is get our name out or raise awareness of the cause.
 Only then should we start asking for money.
 So let’s start with a big awareness raising campaign (hey, maybe we could get an ad agency to do it for free).”
 Misguided thinking says Tobin, and I agree.

 Never judge a donor by the size of their first gift